dbrosnan07/tryoutapp-springboot-docker-postgres/README.md

-# TryoutApp using Spring Boot with PostgreSQL and Docker
+# TryoutApp using Spring Boot with PostgresSQL and Docker
 # Author: David Brosnan

 ## STEPS